shaek666/Healthcare-Knowledge-Assistant/README.md

 ﻿# Healthcare Knowledge Assistant

-This repository contains the solution for the Acme AI Sr. LLM / Backend Engineer assignment.
-It ships a FastAPI backend that can ingest English and Japanese guideline documents, store embeddings in FAISS, and serve retrieval-augmented responses.
+This project ships a FastAPI backend that can ingest English and Japanese guideline documents, store embeddings in FAISS, and serve retrieval-augmented responses.
 Every endpoint expects an `X-API-Key` header so the service stays locked down.

 ## What you need
 - Python 3.13.9